Nic-G/BMC2-Firmware/README.md

 ![setup tab screenshot](resources/UI_motor_setup.png "Motor setup tab in UI")

+If a motor displays a fault (also indicated by a flashing amber light on the PCB), you may be able to clear it by changing the controller State to Reset in the Motor Setup tab.

 The motor(s) may now be controlled via ROS if you wish, further details for that are in the [Dogbot repo]

 # Useful Tools